1jour1vin

 “Hail Caesar!”

-"Fifteen months of aging have contributed to producing a full-bodied, intense vintage with a solid density on the palate, supported by well-integrated tannins and expressing beautiful aromatic nuances dominated by pepper and black fruits.
-A wine of character, built to last."
+“Fifteen months of aging have resulted in a full-bodied, intense vintage with a robust density on the palate, supported by well-integrated tannins and expressing beautiful aromatic nuances dominated by pepper and black fruits.
+A wine of character, built to last.”
 (Le Guide Hachette 2026)

-Buy your Bonnet wines at the best price in a private sale!
+Buy Bonnet wines at the best prices in a private sale!

 Rated site